oddsdk/ts-odd/README.md

 - [keystore-idb](https://github.com/fission-suite/keystore-idb) for key management, encryption & digital signatures

 # File System

 The Web Native File System (WNFS) is built on top of IPFS.
 It's structured and functions similarly to a Unix-style file system, with one notable exception: it's a Directed Acyclic Graph (DAG), meaning that a given child can have more than one parent (think symlinks but without the "sym").

 Each file system has a public tree and a private tree.
 All information (links, data, metadata, etc) in the private tree is encrypted.
 Decryption keys are stored in such a manner that access to a given folder grants access to all of its subfolders.

 ## Basics

 WNFS exposes a familiar POSIX-style interface:
+- `add`: add a file
+- `cat`: retrieve a file
 - `ls`: list a directory
 - `mkdir`: create a directory
-- `add`: add a file
-- `cat`: retrieve a file
+- `rm`: remove a file or directory

 ## Versions

-Since the file system may evolve over time, a "version" is associated with each node in the file system (tracked with semver)
+Since the file system may evolve over time, a "version" is associated with each node in the file system (tracked with semver).

 Currently two versions exist:
 - `1.0.0`: file tree with metadata.
-Nodes in the file tree are structured as 2 layers where one layer contains "header" information (metadata, cache, etc), and the second layer contains data or links.
-**This is the default version, use this unless you have a good reason not to**
+Nodes in the file tree are structured as 2 layers where one layer contains "header" information (metadata, cache, etc), and the second layer contains data or links. **This is the default version, use this unless you have a good reason not to**.
 - `0.0.0`: bare file tree.
-The public tree is [ipfs dag-pg](https://github.com/ipld/js-ipld-dag-pb) nodes.
+The public tree consists of [ipfs dag-pg](https://github.com/ipld/js-ipld-dag-pb) nodes.
 The private tree is encrypted links with no associated metadata.
-These shuld really only be used for vanity links to be rendered by a gateway.
+These should really only be used for vanity links to be rendered by a gateway.

 ## API

 ### Config

 Each instantiation method takes an optional config.
 Below is the default config and descriptions of each value.

 ```ts
 const defaultConfig = {
   keyName: 'filesystem-root', // the name of the key for the filesystem root as stored in IndexedDB
   version: '1.0.0' // the version of the filesystem as discussed above
 }
 ```
 ---

 ### Instantiation